krisjpi/NodeOps-QA-Documentation-Assignment/SafeSend Documentation Assignment (Final).md

 - Adequate gas token holdings for network fees (*ex.
 ETH on Ethereum, Arbirtum, or Base, and BNB for Binance Smart Chain*) and tokens for the desired transfer.

 <details>
-<Summary> Wallet must be able to connect to one of the following Supported Networks:</Summary>
+<Summary> Wallet must be able to connect to one of the following supported networks:</Summary>

 - #### Arbitrum One <br>
 - #### Arbitrum Sepolia<br>